Open Bible Data Home About News OET Key

 5Women must not wear men’s clothes, and men must not wear women’s clothes.
 Yahweh our God hates people who do things like that.

-6If you happen to find a bird’s nest in a tree or on the ground, and the mother bird is sitting in the nest on its eggs or with the baby birds, do not take the mother bird and kill it.
-7You are permitted to take the baby birds, but you must allow the mother bird to fly away.
+6If you happen to find a bird’s nest in a tree or on the ground, and the mother bird is sitting in the nest on its eggs or with the baby birds, do not take both the mother bird and the babies.
+7You may take the baby birds, but you must allow the mother bird to fly away.
 Do this in order that things will go well for you and that you will live for a long time.

 8If you build a new house, you must put a railing around the roof.
 In this way, you will not be guilty of having caused someone’s death if a person falls from it and dies.

 9Do not plant any crop in the area where your grapevines are growing.
-If you do, the priests in Yahweh’s sanctuary will seize both the seed and the harvest of that vineyard.
+If you do, the harvest of both will become sacred.

 10Do not hitch together an ox and a donkey for plowing your fields.